-Parents/carers should be aware that registering for the 11+ test is not the same as applying for a school place - see the section 'Applications for a School Place' (2.3.9) Parents/carers must submit an application for a place to their home local authority by 11.59pm on Saturday 31st October 2020.
-Failure to do so will mean your application is considered late even if your 11+ registration was submitted on-time.
+Parents / carers should be aware that registering for the 11+ test is not the same as applying for a school place - see the section 'Applications for a School Place' (2.3.9).
+Parents / carers must submit an application for a place to their home local authority by 11.59pm on Sunday 31st October 2021.
+Failure to do so will mean your application is considered late even if your 11+ registration was submitted on time.

-The closing date for registration is 11.59pm on Friday 26th June 2020.
+The closing date for registration is 11.59pm on Wednesday 30th June 2021.
 All registrations will be acknowledged.
-If you do not receive an acknowledgement within 14 working days you should contact either Warwickshire Admissions or The Grammar Schools in Birmingham (depending upon to whom you originally submitted your registration form).
+If you do not receive an acknowledgement within 14 working days you should contact either Warwickshire Admissions or The Grammar Schools in Birmingham (depending on to whom you originally submitted your registration form).

-Details of test venues will be sent by Warwickshire Admissions to families who registered their child to sit the test via Warwickshire by the deadline from Monday 3rd August 2020.
-Packs will be sent in batches throughout August.
-If you registered your child for the entrance test by the published deadline and you have not received an invitation pack by Friday 21 August 2020 then you must contact Warwickshire Admissions as a matter of urgency.
+From Monday 16th August 2021 details of the test venues will be sent by Warwickshire Admissions to families who have registered their child to sit the test via Warwickshire by the deadline.
+Invitation packs will be sent in batches throughout August.
+If you registered your child for the entrance test by the published deadline and you have not received an invitation pack by Friday 27th August 2021 then you must contact Warwickshire Admissions as a matter of urgency.
 This will include a 'Fit and Well' sheet which must be brought to the test session with a photograph of the child sitting the test.
 This photograph must be signed and dated by the Headteacher of your child's school.
-Warwickshire Admissions reserves the right to contact your child's school and to share the photograph with them for the purposes of establishing proof of identity as part of the entrance test process.
+Warwickshire Admissions reserves the right to contact your child's school and to share the photograph with them for the purposes of establishing proof of identity as part of the Entrance Test process.

-Parents/carers registering for the test with The Grammar Schools of Birmingham will receive details of their child's test venue along with acknowledgement of their registration.
+Parents / carers registering for the test with The Grammar Schools in Birmingham will receive details of their child's test venue along with acknowledgement of their registration.

 If your registration form is received prior to the closing date but is not fully completed it will be considered as late.
 If your form is received after the closing date it will be considered as late.
-If your child is sitting the test in a Warwickshire venue and you arrive at the test session without a photograph of your child which is signed and dated by the Headteacher of your child's school6, they will not be able to sit the test on that day and your registration will be considered as late.
-If you indicate after the registration closing date that you wish for your child's test score to be shared with either Warwickshire Admissions or The Grammar Schools of Birmingham, your registration will be considered as late for the region you wish your child's results to be shared with.
+If your child is sitting the test in a Warwickshire venue and you arrive at the test session without a photograph of your child which is signed and dated by the Headteacher of your child's school, they will not be able to sit the test on that day and your registration will be considered as late.

+If you indicate after the registration closing date that you wish for your child's test score to be shared with either Warwickshire Admissions or The Grammar Schools in Birmingham, your registration will be considered as late for the region you wish your child's results to be shared with.

-If your registration is considered to be late your child will not be tested until after Monday 1st March 2021.
-It is unlikely that results will be available prior to the deadline of Saturday 31st October 2020 for submitting an application for a school place.
+If your registration is considered to be late your child will not be tested until after Tuesday 1st March 2022.
+It is unlikely that results will be available prior to the deadline of Sunday 31st October 2021 for submitting an application for a school place.